Blacksad: Amarillo

-Blacksad parts ways with the bike gang in Amarillo and runs into Neal Beato (a hyena), a litigious, suspicious lawyer while he woos a potential client into suing his boss, a circus owner, for replacing him unlawfully.
+Blacksad parts ways with the bike gang in Amarillo and runs into Neal Beato, a suspicious hyena lawyer while he woos a potential client into suing his boss, a circus owner, for replacing him unlawfully.
 Overhearing their conversation, Blacksad suggests they are after the same person, and they travel to catch up with the circus where Chad is indeed working.
-Meanwhile, Chad struggles to fit in, and makes friends with one of the performers, a beautiful and mysterious psychic named Luanne (a Siamese cat), but is warned about becoming close to her by one of the clowns, the massive and imposing Polyphemus (a bear).
-Later that night during a performance, before Luanne is to go out and perform her act, Chad catches Polyphemus attempting to rape Luanne and while Chad and him fight, she stabs him in the neck.
+Meanwhile, Chad struggles to fit in, and makes friends with one of the performers, a beautiful and mysterious Siamese cat named Luanne but is warned about becoming close to her by one of the clowns, the massive and imposing Polyphemus, a sun bear.
+Later that night during a performance, before Luanne is to go out and perform her act, Chad catches Polyphemus attempting to rape Luanne and while they fight, she stabs Polyphemus in the neck.
 It is an uproar as the circus members apprehend the fleeing Chad and after the show finishes, decide the best way to deal with the tragedy is to abandon Chad and Polyphemus' body in the wilderness.
-Luanne however has tagged along unbeknownst to them and she and Chad escape on the road, to repay Chad for not ratting her out and with mutual thanks they catch a train to start a new life—but Elmore (a koala), the circus leader, finds out they have escaped.
+Unbeknownst to the rest of the circus, Luanne has tagged along to repay Chad for not ratting her out, and with mutual thanks they catch a train to start a new life—but Elmore, the koala who leads the circus, finds out they have escaped.

 Blacksad and Neal make a stop at Blacksad's sister's (Donna) church, and borrow a car from her and her enthusiastic little son (Ray).
 Eventually the both of them catch up with the circus.
 Blacksad questions Elmore about Chad, but Elmore lies and betrays Blacksad to the police.
 After escaping, Blacksad follows and eavesdrops on Elmore as he tries to kill Chad by throwing him off the moving train, however Elmore misses and plummets to his death.
 Blacksad sees Chad and Luanne embrace, and realizes what has happened.